 All other times please call:

 Our Diversity Team works closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and the Victorian Aboriginal Health Service (VAHS) to help Aboriginal and Torres Strait Islander patients through the public dental health system.

 We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary.
 You can request time with our Aboriginal Liaison Officer for a chat or if you and your family require ongoing support throughout your course of dental treatment.
 Our Aboriginal Liaison Officer is onsite at RDHM on Wednesday, Thursday and Friday each week.

 If you are an Aboriginal or Torres Strait Islander, RDHM offers you free emergency and general dental care treatment, including false teeth, even if you do not have a health care card or pensioner concession card.

 Are there waiting lists?

 The DHSV Aboriginal Oral Health Reference Group meets quarterly and includes members from metropolitan and rural Aboriginal Health Services.
-The group's key aim is to gather perspectives on how oral health services can best be delivered in these communities.If you would like further information, please contact Rebecca Crawford.
+The group gathers perspectives on how oral health services can best be delivered in these communities.If you would like to know more about the DHSV Aboriginal Oral Health Reference Group, please contact Rebecca Crawford, Aboriginal Community Development Officer.

 RDHM acknowledges the Wurundjeri people, the traditional custodians of this land on which we work.
 And we welcome all Aboriginal and Torres Strait Islander peoples to our service.